-NOTICE IS HEREBY GIVEN THAT ALL OR.

-dinances of the Common Council, approved March 30, 1897, and subsequent thereto, in relation to the use and occupancy of sidewalks, must be complied with, and that all hoistways must occupy only such space of the sidewalk as is authorized by special ordinance of the Common Council, passed March 30, 1836, vis.;
+NOTICE IS HEREBY GIVEN THAT ALL ORdinances of the Common Council, approved March 30, 1897, and subsequent thereto, in relation to the use and occupancy of sidewalks, must be complied with, and that all hoistways must occupy only such space of the sidewalk as is authorized by special ordinance of the Common Council, passed March 30, 1886, vis.:

-"Hoistways may be placed within the stoop bues, but in no case to extend beyond five feet from the houseline, and shall be guarded by 100 railings or rods to prevent accidents to passers-by."
+"Hoistways may be placed within the stoop lines, but in no case to extend beyond five feet from the houseine, and shall be guarded by iron railings or rods to prevent accidents to passers-by."

-You are further notified that all violations now exist ing of such ordinances must be removed, and that all conditions set forth in permits granted for vault or other purposes must be complied with within sixty days.
-The special ordinances permitting court-yard unclosures give no right to occupy this space otherwise.
+You are further notified that all violations now existing of such ordinances must be removed, and that all ing of such ordinances must be removed, and that all conditions set forth in permits granted for vault or other purposes must be complied with within skty days.
+The special ordinances permitting court-yard inclosures give no right to occupy this space otherwise.

-CHARLES H.T.
-COLLIS, Commissioner of Public Works.
+CHARLES H. T. COLLIS, Commissioner of Public

-NOTICE TO PROPERTY OWNERS, BUILDERS, FLAGGERS AND OTHERS.
+NOTICE TO PROPERTY-OWNERS, BUILDERS, FLAGGERS AND OTHERS.

-NOTICE IS HEREBY GIVEN THAT THE practice of placing concrete or other friable curbs on the streets of this city is in contravention of chapter 5, Article XIV, section 25t, Revised Ordinances of 1897, which reads: "All curb-stones \ \ shall be of the best hard blue or gray granite."
+NOTICE IS HEREBY GIVEN THAT THE practice of placing concrete or other friable curbs on the streets of this city is in contravention of chapter 5, Article XIV, section 251, Revised Ordinances of 1897, which reads: "All curb-stones shall be of the best hard blue or gray granite."
 And this Department will find it necessary to prosecute to the full penalty imposed by law persons setting or making such curbs, whether they have broken up or removed the curb-stones provided by the City or not.